MatthewHeun/matsbyname/README.md

 # matsbyname

-The `R` package `matsbyname` provides matrix mathematics that respects dimnames and provides row and column types.
+The `R` package `matsbyname` enables matrix mathematics wherein operations are performed “by name” and row and column types are allowed.

 ## Installation